 Given that Cogeco workers were very busy with the lean implementation and because the modular system was new to them, it was Flexpipe’s assembly team who built each structure in the first year.

 After that, the workers began building carts on their own by copying and improving upon the initial designs.
 Brad, the maintenance leader, coordinates all projects relating to modifying the structures in the moonshine shop located in the warehouse’s entrance.

 Reconfiguring workstations to increase productivity

 Before their lean transformation, Cogeco used to hire 21 casual production workers hired from a staffing firm.
 They were representing more than 40% of the production team.
-Nowadays, they only need 4 casual employees.
+Nowadays, they only need four casual employees.
 One way they achieved this was to reconfigure the test stations into U-shaped stations.
-As such, 1 worker can do the job of 2 because racks are within proximity and the processes have been changed slightly.
+As such, one worker can do the job of 2 because racks are within proximity, and the processes have been changed slightly.

 My job as a supervisor is easier now.

 Patience to overcome resistance

 To conclude, one can say that resistance to change is pretty much inevitable when it comes to changing conventional processes and rearranging workstations.
 People need a lot of patience and must be 100% committed to it.
 A Kaizen Blitz was no easy feat, but Cogeco can now say that it was definitely worth it!